bgd-labs/aave-proposals-v3/src/20240722_Multi_IncreaseGHOFacilitatorCapacity/IncreaseGHOFacilitatorCapacity.md

 ## Simple Summary

-This AIP will activate the GHO Steward and adjust several GHO related parameters on Arbitrum.
+This AIP will adjust several GHO related parameters on Arbitrum.

 ## Motivation